Homeowner's Permit and Registration

 step 2 If You Do Not Qualify

-If you do not qualify for the homestead permit for the specific trade work, then a State of Texas licensed contractor is required to request and activate the trade permit.
-The contractor is responsible for performing the work and scheduling and passing the inspections.
+If you do not qualify for the homestead permit for the specific trade work, then the State of Texas licensed contractor must request and activate the trade permit.
+The contractor is responsible for performing the work , scheduling, and passing the inspections.

-To learn more information about how to select a contractor, please visit the How to Select a Contractor webpage.
+To learn more about selecting a contractor, please visit the How to Select a Contractor webpage

-The licensed contractor can learn how to register and activate the permit by visiting our Activating a Permit webpage, or by visiting the Service Center webpage.
+The licensed contractor can learn how to register and activate the permit by visiting our Activating a Permit webpage.

 Do not continue with the following steps.